Miranda Devine

-Miranda Devine (born 1 July 1961) is an Australian columnist and writer, now based in New York City.
+Miranda Devine is an Australian-American columnist and writer, now based in New York City.
 She hosted The Miranda Devine Show on Sydney radio station 2GB until it ended in 2015.
 She has written columns for Fairfax Media newspapers The Sydney Morning Herald and The Sun-Herald, and for News Limited newspapers Daily Telegraph, Sunday Telegraph, Melbourne's Sunday Herald Sun, and Perth's Sunday Times.
 As of 2022, she writes for the New York Post.
 Some of her political opinion pieces and statements on race, gender, and the environment have been the subject of public scrutiny and debate.

 Early life and education

-She is the eldest daughter of Frank Devine, a New Zealand-born Australian newspaper editor and journalist, who died in 2009.
-She attended school at Loreto Kirribilli in Sydney and the International School of the Sacred Heart in Tokyo.
+Devine is the eldest daughter of Frank Devine, a New Zealand-born Australian newspaper editor and journalist, who died in 2009.
+She was born in New York, but grew up in Sydney and Tokyo, attending school at Loreto Kirribilli and the International School of the Sacred Heart respectively.
 She has a Master of Science in journalism from Northwestern University (USA) and a Bachelor of Science in mathematics from Macquarie University.
 Devine studied first-year architecture at the University of Sydney, where she was a resident at Sancta Sophia College and worked briefly at the CSIRO's Division of Textile Physics.

 Career

 Devine worked for the Boston Herald as a reporter and feature writer.
 In 1989, Devine joined The Daily Telegraph as assistant editor, police reporter, and columnist after returning to Australia to live in Sydney.
 She had also previously worked at the British tabloid the Sun and the British newspaper Sunday Times in London.
 Most recently, Devine's columns, focused on United States politics, are published by the New York Post and she makes appearances promoting her articles on local media outlets.
+The New York Post launched Devine's Pod Force One podcast with a Donald Trump interview on 11 June 2025.
 Devine formerly lived in Sydney with her husband and two sons.
 Devine is the author of the book Laptop from Hell: Hunter Biden, Big Tech, and the Dirty Secrets the President Tried to Hide.